RecursiveHook/noctura/README.md

 The setup script will:
 - Generate secure credentials
 - Create necessary directories
-- Start CouchDB container
+- Start CouchDB and Obsidian containers
 - Display connection information

-Then configure Obsidian's Self-Hosted LiveSync plugin with the displayed credentials.
+Access Obsidian via web browser at `http://localhost:8080/vnc.html` or configure your local Obsidian client with the displayed credentials.

 ## Components